-The first ornament we made was a simple clear plastic globe ornament, and our idea was to add sequins, stick on sparkles, ribbon, and plastic filler.
+The first ornament we made was a simple clear plastic globe ornament, and our idea was to add sequins, stick-on sparkles, ribbon, and plastic filler.
 So we got everything ready.

 Sparkly Globes Made Two Ways

-After filling the ornament, a ribbon was added to the top as well as cord so it would hang on the tree.
+After filling the ornament, a ribbon was added to the top as well as a cord so it would hang on the tree.

 While others added the stickers in a way to make it look like it was snowing or stickers to show the year.
 These globes were just filled with ribbon.

 Another idea some had was to use glue inside the ornament.
-Our best idea using the glue thought of by one mother and that was to squirt the glue inside the ornament and swiping around the inside to get the glue spread out.
+Our best idea using the glue thought of by one mother and was to squirt the glue inside the ornament and swiping around the inside to get the glue spread out.
 Then sequins were added inside, to stick to the glue.
 This approach took several days to dry, but they did dry.